Moist county (Kentucky)

-In Kentucky, a moist county is a county the regulations in force of which are between those of a "dry county" (in which the sale of alcoholic beverages is prohibited) and a "wet county" (in which alcohol is sold).
+In Kentucky, a moist county is a county whose regulations in force are between those of a "dry county" (in which the sale of alcoholic beverages is prohibited) and a "wet county" (in which alcohol is sold).
 The term is typically used for any county that allows alcohol to be sold in certain situations but has limitations on alcohol sales that a normal "wet" county would not have.
 Some historically "dry" counties are switching to this system to avoid losing money to businesses in other counties when they do not wish to become completely "wet".
 The term "moist" in itself does not have any specific meaning except that the county is neither completely "wet" nor completely "dry".
 A "dry" county that contains one or more "wet" cities is typically called "moist".

 The term can be used in two different senses: